Daily Stage information

 Type of terrain: asphalt, macadam road, forest path

 - First install Maps.Me application (for iPhone and Android)

-- Then, on your smartphone open this web page and click on the link below.
-Download it and open it in the Maps.Me application.
+- Then, on your smartphone open this web page and click on Camino Krk GPS file download After you download it, open it in the Maps.Me application.

 Along the 21.6-kilometre route, the pilgrimage continues from Čižići via Soline and a woody inland area to the villages of Dobrinj and Sv.
 Vid Dobrinjski.
 It ends in Vrbnik, which you will reach from Risika.
 A coastal promenade connects Čižići with the neighbouring village of Soline, both situated in the shallow and warm Soline Cove.
 Between them lies Meline, a coastal area known for black medicinal mud.
 On the sheltered hill above Soline, one of the oldest settlements of the Dobrinj area, walkers will find a single-nave Romanesque church of St Philip and James.

 The route then climbs up through thick woods towards Dobrinj, the centre of the eponymous municipality, adorned by the St Steven’s Parish Church.
 Both its name and the name of the settlement were first mentioned in the oldest Croatian document written in the Glagolitic script, the Deed of Donation by Glorious Dragoslav from 1100.
 A prominent Baroque bell tower and the Holy Trinity Church are located not far from the parish church, where the old cemetery lies.
 After visiting Dobrinj and a short walk by the side of the road, the next pilgrimage point is located at the entrance to the nearby village of Sveti Vid Dobrinjski.
 This single-nave and single-apse church dedicated to St Vitus is unique for its massive stone bell tower built in front of the entrance façade some time later.